Skip to content

 PTSD is the most common mental health condition among veterans

-According to Help for Heroes UK, 7% of veterans have PTSD.
-Anxiety and depression are more common mental health conditions among veterans.
+According to the King’s Centre for Military Health Research, 9.4% of all UK service personnel have PTSD, rising to approximately 10.5% in veterans.
+Nevertheless, anxiety and depression are more common mental health conditions among veterans.

 only combat veterans experience PTSD